-We have audited the accompanying financial statements of Robert Potter League for Animals, Inc. (a not-for-profit organization) (the League), which comprise the statement of financial position as of July 31, 2019, and the related statements of activities, cash flows and functional expenses for the year then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Robert Potter League for Animals, Inc. (a not-for-profit organization) (the League), which comprise the statement of financial position as of July 31, 2020, and the related statements of activities, functional expenses and cash flows for the year then ended, and the related notes to the financial statements.